kjhealy/kieranhealy.hugo/content/blog/apple-sales-jan2016.markdown

 As I say, things aren't looking too good for iPad growth, even though it's not like it's short of sales volume.

 *Update:* While listening to the discussion on ATP last night, I did two more as well.
-First, a moving average of the main products including the iPod:
+First, the decomposed trend lines for all the main products, including the iPod:

 {{% figure src="http://kieranhealy.org/files/misc/apple-sales-trends-siracusa.png" alt="Moving average of all four products." caption="Figure 4.
-Moving Average of all four products." %}}
+Decomposed sales trend lines for all four products." %}}

-And second, the same thing with the raw time series, which shows how much quarterly seasonality the moving average is smoothing out:
+And second, the same thing with the raw time series, which shows how much quarterly seasonality the trend smooths out:

 {{% figure src="http://kieranhealy.org/files/misc/apple-sales-trends-raw-siracusa.png" alt="Quarterly sales for all four products." caption="Figure 4.
 Quarterly sales for all four products." %}}